 To add a truly dramatic background to your romance, share an incredible view together on the Sea to Sky Gondola in Squamish.

 With bird's eye views of Howe Sound, challenging hikes that take you to breathtaking viewpoints, and the Sky Pilot Suspension Bridge, you and your lover's adrenaline will be indeed pumping.

-Open year-round, visitors can keep warm by enjoying snowshoeing, and snow tubing in the wintertime and mountaintop yoga, rock climbing, free tours, and more during the summer season.
+Open year-round, visitors can enjoy snowshoeing, and snow tubing in the wintertime and mountaintop yoga, rock climbing, free tours, and more during the summer season.

 Bike Vancouver's Famous Seawall

 Biking is a free activity (or low-cost rental) that many couples love doing together.
 It's a fantastic way to see the city or countryside and guaranteed to give both of you an endorphin boost.

 Favorite biking spots include the Vancouver Seawall, or any of the scenic bike trails located throughout the city, including the Central Valley Greenway, Stanley Park, and Sunset Beach.